 Under the European General Data Protection Regulation (GDPR), a Data Protection Officer (DPO) can be described as the individual or entity “responsible for all things data protection in an organisation”.
 He/she will be the first point of contact on data protection issues in the workplace.
 The DPO role is a key advisory role, providing the needed guidance on the identification of and management of risks privacy risks.

 2. How important is the role of the Data Protection Officer?

 GDPR imposes specific obligations on certain sectors (public authorities or bodies) and organisations who process large amounts of data or are engaged systematic monitoring (e.g. monitoring of individuals includes online behavioural marketing for commercial purposes etc.).
-From May 2018, a lot of focus will be placed on the role of the Data Protection Officer under GDPR, given its relevance in the workplace in maintaining and sustaining regulatory compliance.
+Since May 2018, a lot of focus is placed on the role of the Data Protection Officer under GDPR, given its relevance in the workplace in maintaining and sustaining regulatory compliance.

 3. What is the European Certified Data Protection Officer Certification?

 The European Certified Data Protection Officer Certification seeks to validate the role of the Data Protection Officer in the workplace.

 4. Why is the European Certified Data Protection Officer Certification necessary?

 The requirements of GDPR central to the role of the DPO are very much of a hands-on nature, which means that a pragmatic understanding of the role and application are vital in meeting regulatory needs.

 5. What purpose will the ECDPO Certification serve?

 ECDPO will serve to ratify and verify the role of the data protection officer in the workplace.